emmekappaa/MobileApp-Aso-Tracker/README.md

 ## 🚀 Quick Start (Docker)

-The fastest way to run the whole stack (scraper + local LLM), no Python/Playwright/Ollama install needed.
+The fastest way to run the full stack (scraper + local LLM).
+No separate Python, Playwright, or Ollama installation is needed.

 ### 1. Configure

-Create `settings.json` in the project root:
+Create a `settings.json` file in the project root:

 ```json
 [